maizzle/maizzle.com/content/docs/tailwindcss.md

 ### Prevent inlining

-When adding a `<style>` tag inside a Template, you can prevent all rules inside it from being inlined by using a `data-embed` attribute:
+When adding a `<style>` tag inside a Template, you can prevent all CSS rules inside it from being inlined by using a `data-embed` attribute:

 <code-sample title="src/templates/example.html">